ggerganov/llama.cpp/README.md

 ### Prepare and Quantize

+> [!NOTE]
+> You can use the [GGUF-my-repo](https://huggingface.co/spaces/ggml-org/gguf-my-repo) space on Hugging Face to quantise your model weights without any setup too.
+It is synced from `llama.cpp` main every 6 hours.

 To obtain the official LLaMA 2 weights please see the <a href="#obtaining-and-using-the-facebook-llama-2-model">Obtaining and using the Facebook LLaMA 2 model</a> section.
 There is also a large selection of pre-quantized `gguf` models available on Hugging Face.

 Note: `convert.py` does not support LLaMA 3, you can use `convert-hf-to-gguf.py` with LLaMA 3 downloaded from Hugging Face.